skynetservices/skydns1/README.md

 Priorities and Weights are based on the requested Region, as well as how many nodes are available matching the current request in the given region.

 ###Domain Format
-The domain syntax when querying follows a pattern where the right most positions are more generic, than the subdomains to their left: *uuid.host.region.version.service.environment*.
+The domain syntax when querying follows a pattern where the right most positions are more generic, than the subdomains to their left: *\<uuid\>.\<host\>.\<region\>.\<version\>.\<service\>.\<environment\>.skydns.local*.
 This allows for you to supply only the positions you care about:

-- authservice.prouction - For instance would return all services with the name AuthService in the production environment, regardless of the Version, Region, or Host
+- authservice.production.skydns.local - For instance would return all services with the name AuthService in the production environment, regardless of the Version, Region, or Host
-- 1-0-0.authservice.production - Is the same as above but restricting it to only version 1.0.0
+- 1-0-0.authservice.production.skydns.local - Is the same as above but restricting it to only version 1.0.0
-- east.1-0-0.authservice.production - Would add the restriction that the services must be running in the East region
+- east.1-0-0.authservice.production.skydns.local - Would add the restriction that the services must be running in the East region

 In addition to only needing to specify as much of the domain as required for the granularity level you're looking for, you may also supply the wildcard **any** or **all** in any of the positions.

-- east.any.any.production - Would return all services in the East region, that are a part of the production environment.
+- east.any.any.production.skydns.local - Would return all services in the East region, that are a part of the production environment.

 ###Examples